aptech/docs/docs/CR-delif.rst

 Create new 'x' and 'y' based on 'y'
 +++++++++++++++++++++++++++++++++++

-In this example, we will remove all observations from *x* and *y* in which the value of the third column is 3.
+In this example, we will remove all observations from *x* and *y* in which the value of the third column of *y* is 2.

 ::